lazio/edelweiss/README.md

 import { ENode } from '/path/to/@prostory/edelweiss'
 ```

-> Note that in current times you canot import any package as it is in *commonjs* module system.
+> Note that in current times you cannot import any package like you do with `require()`.
 You must provide absolute path from root of your project (site's root).
 It can be fixed be [import maps](https://github.com/WICG/import-maps), but is is not standard yet.
+Also only **.mjs** files can be imported.
+(See [ES modules: A cartoon deep-dive](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/))

 This small framework does not use virtual DOM, but work with browser's DOM.
 All HTML tags are wrapped in classes (*A*, *Div*, *Main* and so on.).
 They extend *ENode* class.
 All of them accept `options` object that can have three properties: